TheNoctambulist/hass-airtouch/README.md

 - turn the zone on or off
 - change the damper percentage (not recommended for zones with temperature sensors!)

+The damper percentage can only be changed in increments of 5% to align with the official app.

 #### States
  State    | Description
 ----------|-------------